-For idea-stage companies: This document protects the founders and the company if things go wrong, which happens more often than you think!
+For idea-stage companies where the Founders aren't being paid a salary: This document protects the founders and the company if things go wrong, which happens more often than you think!

 Starting a business is exciting time, you have a great idea and a vision to change the world.
 You might even be in business with your friends or family but it’s still important to ensure that you plan for the worse while still hoping for the best.

 Without the right documents in place, you can end up with a founder that you can’t remove - even when they are not acting in the company’s best interest.